kdechant/eamon/EVENT-HANDERS.md

 Certain monster behaviors can also be set up in the 'start' event handler:
 * You can give a monster custom attack messages
 * You can give a monster the ability to cast standard spells like 'heal' or 'blast'
+* Monsters can be assigned custom data that can be used in later logic, like flags

+Certain other aspects of the game can also be customized:
+* The name of the money
+* The names of the standard Eamon characters you meet at the end of the adventure (e.g., Sam Slicker)
+* The verbs used in the text when a monster flees

 Parameters: none